danielbachhuber/composer-lock-updater/README.md

 When you run `clu`, it:

-1. Clones a given GitHub or GitLab repository to a working `/tmp/` directory.
+1. Clones a given git repository to a working `/tmp/` directory.
 2. Runs `composer update` within the working directory.
 3. Submits a pull request if changes are detected to a tracked `composer.lock` file.